-- Sports-related unsympathetic development and signage bordering the Old Deer Park. - Influence of the busy Kew/Twickenham Roads (A307) forms a harsh boundary to the Gardens and Old Deer Park, although the scale of green spaces limits the impact of this. - Kew Road (A205) severs Kew Green negatively impacting the open space and surrounding townscape. - The Thames corridor is largely disconnected from rest of parcel, both visually and in terms of access. - Some buildings within neighbouring London Borough of Hounslow intrude into World Heritage Site views from the Royal Botanic Gardens and settings of listed buildings on Kew Green.
+- Sports-related unsympathetic development and signage bordering the Old Deer Park. - Influence of the busy Kew/Twickenham Roads (A307) forms a harsh boundary to the Gardens and Old Deer Park, although the scale of green spaces limits the impact of this. - Kew Road (A205) severs Kew Green negatively impacting the open space and surrounding across the river.
+Particular valued views and vistas include: